ilya-markevich/node-mapper/README.md

 2) Simple -> Custom

-* only fields from source value converted by convention that's included in Custom type will be in a result.
+* only converted fields from source that's included in Custom type will be in a result.

 ```javascript
 const sourceType = Object;